frictionlessdata/frictionless-py/docs/guides/describing-data.md

 schema.to_yaml("tmp/country.schema-simple.yaml")
 ```

-The high-level functions of Frictionless operate on dataset and resource levels so we have to use Python a little of Python programming to get schema information.
+The high-level functions of Frictionless operate on the dataset and resource levels so we have to use a little bit of Python programming to get the schema information.
 Below we will show how to use a command-line interface for similar tasks.

 ```bash
 $ cat tmp/country.schema-simple.yaml